ashishbhoure/3d-portfolio/README.md

+# 3D portfolio
+- this is an 3d-portfolio website of ashish bhoure (Me)
+- Create using Reactjs , tellwindcss , three.js

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.